gambitl/Var_API_UK_Electricity_forecasting/README.md

 ## Project Overview

-This project focuses on deploying a multivariate time series model for predicting the price of natural gas in the UK.
+This project focuses on deploying a multivariate time series model for predicting the price of electricity in the UK.
 The model is built using the `statsmodels` library.

 **Note**: As of now, the application has issues with image display and CSS styling (28/05/2023).
 You can test the styling by running the code locally: